KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

     0.0   0.0   1.0    0.0
     0.0   0.0   0.0    1.0

-This matrix for translates the mesh about -1 along the y-axis, as shown in this image:
+This matrix translates the mesh about -1 along the y-axis, as shown Image 20d.

 <p align="center">
 <img src="images/skinInverseBindMatrix.png" /><br>
-<a name="skinInverseBindMatrix-png"></a>Image 20d: The transformation of the geometry with the inverse bind matrix of joint 1
+<a name="skinInverseBindMatrix-png"></a>Image 20d: The transformation of the geometry with the inverse bind matrix of joint 1.
 </p>

-This transformation may look counterintuitive at the first glance.
-But the goal of this transformation is to "undo" the transformation that is done by the initial global transform of the respective joint node, so that the influences of the joint to the mesh vertices may be computed based on their actual global transform.
+This transformation may look counterintuitive at first glance.
+But the goal of this transformation is to "undo" the transformation that is done by the initial global transform of the respective joint node so that the influences of the joint to the mesh vertices may be computed based on their actual global transform.
 This will be necessary when the actual joint matrices are computed.

 ## The joint matrices

-As shown in the [Simple Skin](gltfTutorial_019_Cameras.md) example, vertex skinning requires are special vertex shader.
+As shown in the [Simple Skin](gltfTutorial_019_Cameras.md) example, vertex skinning requires a special vertex shader.
 This vertex shader will compute the actual positions of the vertices, under the influence of skinning.

-The vertex shader that should be used for skinning thus requires information about the current configuration of the skeleton, in order to properly compute the new vertex positions.
+The vertex shader that should be used for skinning thus requires information about the current configuration of the skeleton in order to properly compute the new vertex positions.
 Therefore, it has a new uniform variable that is called `u_jointMat` in the given example:

 ```glsl
 ...